aeevered/continuous-glucose-monitor-analysis/README.md

 in conda using the conda-environment.yml file when packages are not available via pip (e.g., R and plotly-orca).

 ## Getting Started with this project
-1. Raw Data is being kept [here](Repo folder containing raw data) within this repo.
+1. Raw Data is being kept [here](https://drive.google.com/file/d/1N38IkCwox8SRm2dmI35lr72gbmrQztVp/view?usp=sharing).
-(If using offline data mention that and how they may obtain the data from the froup)
-2. Data processing/transformation scripts are being kept [here](Repo folder containing data processing scripts/notebooks)
-3. (Finishing filling out this list)

 ## Contributing Guide
 1. All are welcome to contribute to this project.